dmaristem/fanfic_scraper/README.md

 # fanfic_scraper
 Background:
-Fanfiction.net is a recreational website that allows writers to display their written work based off of the universes of (usually) published works/media.
+Fanfiction.net is a recreational website that allows anyone to write stories in the universes of (usually) published works/media.
 Here 'fanfic' refers to a fanfiction story.

 Problem:
 1) Fanfiction.net disables the copy option on its desktop version.